But how do you know if a warehouse is performing well?

 - Put-away cost per line: The cost per line KPI gives you an idea of how much you spend on putting away each line of items, with higher costs indicating a potential inefficiency in your current process.

 Warehouse picking requires efficient workflows that allow your picking team to quickly pick the right items per order without compromising accuracy, such as mis-picks.
-To track picking performance, here are few KPIs worth monitoring.
+To track picking performance, here are a few KPIs worth monitoring.

 - Picking efficiency: Also known as “picking productivity,” tracking picking efficiency refers to the number of order lines that are picked every hour.